RahulReadd/RahulReadd/README.md

 - 👋 Hi, I’m @RahulReadd
 - 👀 I’m interested in yoga, science,book reading and programming.
-- 🌱 I’m currently learning Programming and Data analysis.
+- 🌱 I’m currently learning Programming and Data science.
 - 💞️ I’m looking to collaborate on Open source projects.
 - 📫 How to reach me my email id is: rahul.kumarpadhy.phe20@itbhu.ac.in